talhanai/ml-nnet/README.md

 - **initMyNetwork.m**
 - **nnet_script.m**

-**initMyNetwork.m** is a function that will initialize a feed forward neural network according the parameters you provide it.
+**initMyNetwork.m** is a function that will initialize a feed forward neural network according the parameters of the network size (layers and nodes) you provide it.

 ```
 % defines a 2-layer neural network, with 3 nodes in the first layer, and 2 in the second.